 Bulk Buckwheat Hulls – Sample #1

 I ordered our first sample buckwheat hulls thinking that they’d be perfect.
-They were certified organic and very cheap!
-When they arrived in the mail my high hopes were dashed.
-The hulls were all crushed flat and broken into many small pieces.
+They were certified organic and a good price!
+When they arrived in the mail, they weren’t quite what I’d hoped.
+The hulls weren’t intact and were crushed into small pieces.

 So what’s wrong with crushed hulls?
-A few things:
+(A few minor things if you’re a pillow nerd):

 - Using this type of hull will result in a pillow that doesn’t hold its shape as well as it could.
 The flattened hulls have lost much of their rough edges; they do not grip one another as well as intact ones do.